r7wx/luna-dns/README.md

     ip: 127.0.0.1

 # luna-dns supports blocklists both from local files or remote URI
-# each blocklist will be updated every 12 hours.
 # Blocklists must contain only one domain name per line.
 # Every blocked record resolves to 0.0.0.0
 # ex.